leobudima/elogii-blog/content/7-last-mile-delivery-solutions-to-scale-your-operations.md

 ### #2 Optimizing delivery routes and increasing route density

 Driving from location to location is by far the most expensive activity in delivery.
 It’s also the one that creates a lot of waste.
-The solution: route optimization.
+The solution: [**route optimization**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/ "What Is Route Optimization").

 Optimizing delivery routes helps you to scale up the output of your delivery fleet.
 While scaling down the resources you waste.